sec0ps/FIMoniSec/README.md

 To ensure proper functionality, the user running the management scripts must have sudo access to the following commands:

 username ALL=(ALL) NOPASSWD: /usr/bin/lsof, /bin/cat, /bin/ps, /bin/netstat, /bin/ss

-Let me know if you’d like any further refinements!